Rim (firearms): Rimless

 As early as 1867 Joseph Whitworth patented a round which "has a solid metal back without any projecting flange, as heretofore, the ring groove already mentioned being a substitute for it".
-Even though some rifles were designed for rimless cartridges by Bethel Burton, Eduard Rubin and others, the first adoption did not come until 1888 with its Patrone 88.
+Even though some rifles were designed for rimless cartridges by Bethel Burton, Eduard Rubin and others, the first adoption did not come until 1888 with the German Patrone 88.

 The rim on a "rimless" case is almost or exactly the same diameter as the base of the case.
 A recess formed between the rim and the body of the cartridge is known as an extractor groove, allowing the case to be grasped by an extractor after being fired.
 Since there is no rim projecting past the edge of the case, the cartridge must headspace on the case mouth, for a straight walled case, or on the case's shoulder for a bottlenecked case (although a bottlenecked case can headspace on the case mouth, depending on the cartridge); the extractor groove serves only for extraction.
 The lack of a projecting rim makes rimless cases feed very smoothly from box magazines, drum magazines, and belts.
 Rimless cases are not well suited to break-open and revolver actions, though in break-action firearms they can be used with appropriate modifications, such as a spring-loaded extractor/ejector or, in a revolver, a half or full moon clip (for example, the Colt or Smith & Wesson M1917 revolvers in .45 ACP).